jmisidro/RCOM-projects/README.md

 # RCOM
- Project developed as part of a RC (Computer Networks) course @FEUP
+ Projects developed as part of a RC (Computer Networks) course @FEUP